Available with Production Mapping license.

 Converts point, multipoint, polyline, or polygon elevation features within an area of interest (AOI) into polygon band features.
 Output band size is determined by defining ranges from an input attribute, such as elevation, in the input feature class or layer.
 A polygon feature class or feature layer defines the AOI.

 Creates an elevation bands feature class from a Digital Terrain Elevation Data (DTED) raster dataset.
-The resulting feature class is used by the Elevation Guide Bar surround element to display the high and low elevation areas on a Topographic Line Map (TLM) using a series of hypsometric gray bands.
+The resulting feature class is used by the Elevation Guide Bar surround element to display the high and low elevation areas on a topographic map (TM) using a series of hypsometric gray bands.

 Calculates Maximum Elevation Figures (MEF) for each polygon cell or quadrangle in the MEF Feature Layer.
 MEF values are the elevation of the highest natural or manufactured obstruction plus a vertical error and allowance.
 This sum is rounded to the next higher hundred-foot level.
 You use these values as labels for the MEF Feature Layer.